stamat/poops/README.md

 - `includePaths` - an array of paths to directories that will be added to the template engine's include paths.
 Useful if you want to separate template partials and layouts.
 For instance, if you have a `_includes` directory with a `header.njk` (or `header.liquid`) partial that you want to include in your markup, you can add it to the include paths and then include the templates like this `{% include "header.njk" %}`, without specifying the full path to the partial.
 - `baseURL` (optional) - a base URL prefix to use instead of relative path prefixes.
 When set, `{{ relativePathPrefix }}` will always resolve to this value (with a trailing slash ensured) instead of being computed relative to each page's depth.
 Useful when deploying under a subdirectory (e.g. `"/blog"` for `domain.com/blog/`).
 When not set, relative prefixes (`./`, `../`, etc.) are used, which work for any deployment location including subdirectories and `file://` URLs.

+> [!TIP]
-**💡 NOTE:** If, for instance, you are building a simple static onepager for your library, and want to pass a version variable from your `package.json`, Poops automatically reads your `package.json` if it exists in your working directory and sets the global variable `package` to the parsed JSON.
+> If, for instance, you are building a simple static onepager for your library, and want to pass a version variable from your `package.json`, Poops automatically reads your `package.json` if it exists in your working directory and sets the global variable `package` to the parsed JSON.
 So you can use it in your markup files, for example like this: `{{ package.version }}`.

 **"Edit this page on GitHub" links.** Every page exposes `page.filePath` — its source file path relative to your project root, with posix separators (e.g. `src/markup/docs/index.md`).
 That is exactly the path GitHub's editor expects, so an edit link is one line in your layout: